Playroom Design Ideas

-Whether you have an entire basement to dedicate to a playroom, or the corner of your family room, you may want to consider creating zones within the space.
+Whether you have an entire basement to dedicate to a playroom, or the corner of your family room, you may want to consider creating zones within the space to organize the design.
 Being thoughtful with the floor plan from the start will help with organization, and also allow for multiple kids to play in the space without battling for elbowroom.
-Here are a few zones you might consider, and some tips in laying out your space.
+Here are a few playroom design ideas to help lay out your space.

 The arts & crafts area.